Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Stop-AzureRmDataFactoryV2Trigger.md

 ## DESCRIPTION

 The **Stop-AzureRmDataFactoryV2Trigger** cmdlet stops a trigger in a data factory.
-If the trigger is in the 'Started' state, the cmdlet will stop the trigger and it will no longer invoke pipelines.
-If the trigger is already in the 'Stopped' state, this cmdlet will have no effect.
-If the _Force_ parameter is specified, the cmdlet will not prompt before stopping the trigger.
+If the trigger is in the 'Started' state, the cmdlet stops the trigger and no longer invokes pipelines.
+If the trigger is already in the 'Stopped' state, this cmdlet has no effect.
+If the Force parameter is specified, the cmdlet doesn't prompt before stopping the trigger.

 ## EXAMPLES